 Not sure how much cardio to do?
-Consider this: focusing on getting stronger and increasing the weight used in your workouts will benefit your body composition more than extra cardio.
+Consider this: more strength and muscle will produce a better body composition.
+They are more efficient in the long-term than cardio.
 But, of course, it all depends on your goal.

 If you’re looking to stay healthy, light cardio can make a world of difference.
-Regular walking can help you maintain healthy body composition, recover faster, and handle life’s stressors more easily.
+Regular walking helps maintain healthy body composition, recover faster, and decrease stress.
 So try it out and see the positive impact on your life!

-However, if you are looking to lose additional body fat, you can add more cardio to your weekly training as a way to increase progress.
+But, if you are looking to lose even more body fat, add more cardio to your weekly training to increase progress.
 The focus should be on your diet if you want to lose body fat.